-If the display is so extreme that it affects your enjoyment of your own home, your best legal remedy may be a nuisance claim against your neighbor.
-If successful, a judge may order that the display be toned down or removed altogether.
+If the display is so extreme that it affects your enjoyment of your own home, your best legal remedy might be a nuisance claim against your neighbor.
+If successful, a judge can order that the display be toned down or removed altogether.

 Nuisance claims allege that either an individual or group has lost the use or peaceful enjoyment of property as a result of actions by the accused.
 Unless you have other neighbors who are equally annoyed by the display, the action will likely involve only your rights (this is called a private nuisance).